meyersj/wifi/README.md

 You should be able to run the sensor code on any computer with a compatible network card that can be switched into monitor mode.

-The current setup I am using consists of two DigitalOcean virtual machines both with 512MB RAM.
-One machine runs as the web server for the sensors to communicate with which then sends the data to a second machine running Cassandra.
-Cassandra isn't happy with the super low memory resources but it still mostly works.
+The current setup I am using consists of two DigitalOcean virtual machines.
+One machine runs as the web server for the sensors to communicate with which sends the data to a second machine running
+Cassandra.

 ### Project Structure